 However, looking at the actual RAW file in software like FastRawViewer, or even some editors like Capture One, shows that the 24-70mm f/4 S has quite a bit of distortion indeed – barrel at the wide end, and even more extreme pincushion at the telephoto:

 In practice, that means RAW photos in Lightroom look a lot more corrected than they are in their original RAW format.
-Take a look at the below before and after comparison that shows an image that was exported from RAWDigger (before), as well as Lightroom (after):
+But if you open it in other software like RAWDigger, you’ll notice some substantial distortion:

 To me, the main problem is that it isn’t possible to access the non-corrected RAW file in Lightroom at all (at least through ordinary means).
 How often have you taken a photo with just a slight error in composition, where you wish you could include just a hair more information on one side of the crop or another?
 Lightroom users, as well as Nikon Capture NX users, may never realize that the underlying RAW photo actually held that data all along.
 Even though the distortion looks unsavory in certain cases, I would prefer at least the option to disable corrections, as has been the case with Lightroom and Nikon cameras in the past.